About | History | Leadership

 Lourdes Lopez, Artistic Director

-Lourdes Lopez was born in Havana, Cuba in 1958 and raised in Miami by her parents along with two sisters.
-She started taking ballet lessons at the age of five, on the recommendation of a doctor, and went to New York at the age of ten on a full scholarship to the Joffrey School.
-Lourdes continued her training at the School of American Ballet (SAB), the official school of New York City Ballet, and in Miami.
+Lopez was born in Havana, Cuba in 1958 and raised in Miami by her parents along with two sisters.
+She began taking ballet lessons at the age of five, on the recommendation of a doctor.
+At the age of 11 she received a full scholarship to the School of American Ballet, (SAB), the official school of New York City Ballet, where she continued her ballet training in Miami during the year and then in New York during the summers.
 At fourteen, she moved to New York permanently to devote herself to full-time studies at SAB, and shortly after her sixteenth birthday, she joined the corps de ballet of New York City Ballet.

-Under the direction of George Balanchine and Jerome Robbins, her star rose fast at New York City Ballet where she was soon dancing leading corps and soloist roles in much of the company’s repertory.
-She was promoted to Soloist in 1981 and Principal Dancer in 1984, performing countless leading roles for Balanchine and Robbins.
+Under the direction of George Balanchine and Jerome Robbins, her star rose quickly at New York City Ballet where she was soon dancing corps and soloist roles in much of the company’s repertory.
+She was promoted to Soloist in 1981 and Principal Dancer in 1984, performing countless featured roles including Violin Concerto, Firebird, Serenade, Liebeslieder Walzer, Divertimento No. 15, Symphony in C, Agon, The Four Temperaments, Dances at a Gathering, Glass Pieces, Fancy Free, In the Night, Four Seasons, and Brandenburg.
 Lopez’s great interest in children also found her writing and contributing to many of the company’s Family Matinee series.

 Upon retirement, Lopez joined WNBC-TV in New York as a Cultural Arts reporter, writing and producing feature segments on the arts, artists and arts education.
 She was also a full-time senior faculty member and Director of Student Placement, Student Evaluation and Curriculum Planning at New York’s Ballet Academy East.
 She served on the dance faculty of Barnard College and guest taught at numerous dance institutions and festivals in the United States.

-In 2011, she received the prestigious Jerome Robbins Award.
-She sits on the board of Career Transition for Dancers and has served as a dance panelist for the National Endowment for the Arts.
+In 2014 Lopez was elected to serve on the Ford Foundation’s Board of Trustees, marking the first time an artist was elected to serve on its board.
+In 2007 she received an award from the American Immigration Law Foundation honoring Cuban Americans for their accomplishments and contributions to American society and in 2011, she received the prestigious Jerome Robbins Award for her years in dance.
+She has served as a dance panelist for the National Endowment for the Arts.
 Lopez is married to investment banker George Skouras.
-They are the parents of two daughters: Adriel, a 2011 Yale University graduate, and ten-year-old Calliste.
+They are the parents of two daughters: Adriel and Calliste.